-9 ways to be sure that a download is legit, not a fraud
+Nine ways to be sure that download is the real thing, and not a fraud

 Find a great shopping app that promises the best discounts ever?
 Before you hit “buy” or “download,” take an extra minute to make sure it’s the real deal.

 Recently, one scan by RiskIQ found that 10 percent of apps in global app stores are counterfeit, according to Arian Evans, vice president of product strategy with RiskIQ, a digital risk-monitoring firm.

 In another test, when the company searched “Black Friday,” it found 973,000 fake apps targeting holiday weekend sales, says Evans.